ongunakaycom/streamnest-fullstack-angular-firebase-ssr-app/README.md

 # StreamNest - Fullstack Angular Firebase SSR App

-StreamNest is a fullstack web application built with Angular 17 featuring Server-Side Rendering (SSR) and Firebase integration.
+StreamNest is a fullstack web application built with Angular featuring (SSR) and Firebase integration.
 This project demonstrates a production-ready setup combining Angular Universal, Express.js backend, Firebase hosting, and CI/CD pipelines to deliver a scalable, performant streaming platform.

 ---